Positive-Future/positive-future.github.io/content/resources/3D Printed Food: The Future of Healthy Eating.md

 ---
 lang: EN
-name: '3D Printed Food: The Future of Healthy Eating | Chloe Rutzerveld | TEDxYYC'
+name: '3D Printed Food: The Future of Healthy Eating'
-author: TEDx Talks
+author: Chloe Rutzerveld
 description_en: "Food Designer Chloé Rutzerveld is not impressed by the current 3D food printing hype in which the printers are basically being used as shaping machines to transform chocolate and sugar into fancy shapes.
 In her talk she shares her vision